hank-ai/darknet/README.md

 > Advanced users:
 >
-> Note that the output of the `cmake` command in the previous step is a "normal" Visual Studio solution file, `Darknet.sln`.
+> Note that the output of the `cmake` command in the previous step is a normal Visual Studio solution file, `Darknet.sln`.
 If you are a software developer who regularly uses the Visual Studio GUI instead of `msbuild.exe` to build projects, you can ignore the command-line and load the Darknet project in Visual Studio or VS Code.

 Once building has finished, create an installation package: